frederic-perez/AmE-dictionary/data/dictionary.md

 __freebooter__ _n_ :two: Someone who takes spoils or plunder (as in war). _Syn_ looter, pillager, plunderer, raider _He was a genial freebooter, living off the enemy, without fear or shame._
 __freeloading__
 __freewheeling__ _adj_ :nine::m: _informal_ Unrestrained in manner, actions, etc.; uninhibited.
 Not concerned with or constrained by rules, conventions, or responsibilities. _Syn_ devil-may-care, happy-go-lucky, harum-scarum, slaphappy, carefree _Enjoy your fun while you can because it won’t be long before you have to bid farewell to your freewheeling lifestyle and settle down._ _Freewheeling style._ _She was freewheeling downhill when she heard a car and put her feet back on the pedals._ _Freewheeling phone calls._ _Freewheeling style._ _A freewheeling conversation._ _The listener expects a freewheeling conversation._ _Let your creative mind freewheel._
+__freezer paper__ _n_ A type of white paper coated on one side with plastic to prevent air leaking out of frozen foods, thus protecting against freezer burn and loss of moisture.
 __freezer__ _n_ :two::hammer: _Chest/Upright freezer._ :camera:
 __freight train__ _n_ (vs passenger train)
 __French door__ _n_ :four: (French doors) A door, usually one of a pair, of light construction with glass panes extending for most of its length. _French door fridge._
 __french fries__ _n_ (French fries)
+__French toast__ _n_ Food prepared by dipping bread into egg batter and frying.
 __frenching__ _v_ _(kissing)_
 __Frenchman__
 __frenemy__ _n_ /ˈfrɛnəmɪ/ [:scroll: A blend of friend + enemy.] __1__ A supposed friend who behaves in a treacherous manner. __2__ A person who is considered as both a friend and a rival.